Control 3.3: eDiscovery for Copilot-Generated Content

 - Assign the following roles:

-- eDiscovery Manager: Can create cases, run searches, manage holds (assign to compliance investigators)
+- eDiscovery Manager: Can create cases, run searches, and manage holds (assign to compliance investigators)

 - eDiscovery Administrator: Full case management including deleting cases and accessing all cases (assign to senior compliance leadership)